dwarvesf/playground/Engineering/AI/Working with langchain document loaders.md

 ## What are document loaders in Langchain?

-The [document loaders](https://python.langchain.com/en/latest/modules/indexes/document_loaders.html) in Langchain are used to get around the ~4K token limit on OpenAI by using several strategies such as stuffing, map-reduce, refining, and map-rerank.
+The [document loaders](https://python.langchain.com/en/latest/modules/indexes/document_loaders.html) in Langchain are used to get around the [[Workaround with OpenAI's token limit with Langchain|~4K token limit on OpenAI]] by using several strategies such as stuffing, map-reduce, refining, and map-rerank.
 These strategies are used to split documents into smaller sections or summaries that can fit into the 4K token limit and consolidate them as a summary that can fit into the 4K token limit.
 These strategies are also used to refine prompts to ChatGPT to refine its context prior to composing a final summary that will then be used to prime the conversation for the response.

 These data are saved and indexed as vectors in a [[Vector Database|vector database]].
 Vector indexes are used to capture word meaning and represent it in a continuous space.
 This helps the model to understand the context and generate more accurate responses.